memogarcia/old_memogarcia.github.io/_posts/2016-12-01-writing-mmorpg.markdown

 ### Uniqueness

 In every major video game the mechanics are very simple: kill a monster, collect the drop, use it or sell it.
-But then you realise that you've been playing this game for a long time and your stats and gear are no different than someone elses because the game has a fix set of items than can be used at a given level, so, there is no distinction at all.
+But then you realize that you've been playing this game for a long time and your stats and gear are no different than someone else because the game has a fixed set of items than can be used at a given level, so, there is no distinction at all.

-What this game proposes is a different way to build your gear, every drop is no longer a weapon or gear (unless is specified by a quest), instead, you get items to make your weapons or magical armors and for that you get to name that piece.
-1) because is yours, 2) because when you create an item it depends on the your level.
+What this game proposes is a different way to build your gear, every drop is no longer a weapon or gear (unless is specified by a quest), instead, you get items to make your weapons or magical armors and for that, you get to name that piece.
+1) because is yours, 2) because when you create an item it depends on your level.
-So, in theory is a unique item that you can only make.
-And of course you can sell this items in the market or to individuals and gain some ethereum in the process :)
+So, in theory, is a unique item that you can only make.
+And of course, you can sell this item in the market or to individuals and gain some ethereum in the process :)

 ### Consequences